Mountain Province

 Sumaguing and Lumiang Caves (Sagada)

-Known as the “Big Cave,” Sumaguing Cave is famous for its dramatic chambers, rock formations, and underground pools.
-Nearby, Lumiang Cave serves as an ancient burial site, with stacked wooden coffins greeting visitors at its entrance.
-Adventurous travelers can join a cave connection tour that links the two—an unforgettable spelunking experience that takes 3–4 hours.
+Sumaguing Cave, known as the "Big Cave," features dramatic chambers, stalactites, stalagmites, and underground pools.
+Nearby Lumiang Cave serves as an ancient burial site with stacked wooden coffins at its entrance.
+Adventurous visitors can join a cave connection tour linking the two caves, a 3–4 hour spelunking adventure.

 Kiltepan Viewpoint (Sagada)

-Famous for its sunrise above a sea of clouds, Kiltepan Viewpoint is a must-visit.
-Arrive early, bring a warm jacket, and enjoy a panoramic view of pine forests and rice terraces slowly revealed by the morning sun.
+Famous for its breathtaking sunrise above a sea of clouds, Kiltepan Viewpoint offers panoramic views of pine forests and rice terraces.
+Early arrival is recommended to catch the full spectacle.

 Maligcong Rice Terraces and Mount Kupapey (Bontoc)

-Less commercialized than Banaue, the Maligcong Rice Terraces offer raw beauty and solitude.
-A trek to Mount Kupapey provides stunning aerial views of the terraces wrapped in early-morning fog.
-For an immersive experience, consider an overnight homestay in Maligcong village.
+Less commercialized than the famous Banaue terraces, the Maligcong Rice Terraces offer tranquil beauty and solitude.
+A trek to Mount Kupapey provides stunning aerial views of the terraces shrouded in morning fog.
+Overnight homestays provide immersive cultural experiences.

 Bontoc Museum (Bontoc Town)